Word Measures on $GL_N(q)$ and Free Group Algebras: The quotient module

 \begin{proof} Write $t=\sum_{i=1}^{n}\lambda_{i}g_{i}$ for $\lambda_{i}\in\k^{*}$ and $g_{1},...,g_{n}\in\Gamma$ distinct.
 Since $ts=1$ we know that $n\neq0$.
 Now assume towards contradiction that $n\geq2$.
 Let $<$ be a right order for $\Gamma$.
 Assume without loss of generality that $g_{1}<g_{2}<...<g_{n}$ .
 Write similarly $s=\sum_{j=1}^{m}\mu_{j}h_{j}$ for $h_{1}<h_{2}<...<h_{m}$ and $\mu_{j}\in\k^{*}$.
 Then we have $1=rs=\sum_{i,j}\lambda_{i}\mu_{j}g_{i}h_{j}$. \\ We now find two elements of $\Gamma$ such that their coefficients in $rs$ are nonzero.
 Let $j_{\min}$ be the index such that $g_{1}h_{j_{\min}}=\min\left\{ g_{1}h_{1},g_{1}h_{2},...,g_{1}h_{m}\right\} $.
 In particular, $g_{1}h_{j_{\min}}$ is strictly smaller than any other $g_{1}h_{j}$ for $j\neq j_{\min}$.
 In addition, if $i\neq1$ then $g_{1}h_{j_{\min}}\leq g_{1}h_{j}<g_{i}h_{j}$.
 Thus, the coefficient of $g_{1}h_{j_{\min}}$ in $rs$ is $\lambda_{1}\mu_{j_{\min}}\neq0$.
 Similarly, let $j_{\max}$ be the index such that $g_{n}h_{j_{\max}}=\max\left\{ g_{n}h_{1},g_{n}h_{2},...,g_{n}h_{m}\right\} $.
 A similar argument shows that the coefficient of $g_{n}h_{j_{\max}}$ in $rs$ is $\lambda_{n}\mu_{j_{\max}}\neq0$.
 Finally, since $n\geq2$ , we have $g_{1}h_{j_{\min}}<g_{n}h_{j_{\min}}\leq g_{n}h_{j_{\max}}$ and so $g_{1}h_{j_{\min}}$ and $g_{n}h_{j_{\max}}$ are distinct elements of $\Gamma$ with nonzero coefficients in $rs=1$ -- a contradiction. \end{proof} The following theorem is a well-known result in the theory of one-relator groups. \begin{thm} If $1\ne w\in\F$ is a non-power then the one-relator group $\nicefrac{\F}{\ll w\gg}$ is right-orderable. \end{thm}

 \begin{proof} As $w$ is a non-power, we deduce that $\nicefrac{\F}{\ll w\gg}$ is torsion-free by a theorem of Karass, Magnus and Solitar \cite[Thm.~1]{karrass1960elements}.
 By a theorem proven independently by Brodskii \cite[Cor.~2.3]{brodskii1984equations} and Howie \cite[Cor.~4.3]{howie1982locally}, every torsion-free one-relator group has the property of being \emph{locally indicable, }which means that each of its non-trivial finitely generated subgroups admits a non-trivial homomorphism to $\mathbb{Z}$.
-Finally, the Burns-Hale theorem \cite[Thm.~2]{burns1972note} provides an equivalent characterization for right-orderability: a group $H$ is right-orderable if and only if any non-trivial finitely generated subgroup of $H$ admits a non-trivial homomorphism to some right-orderable group.
+Finally, the Burns-Hale theorem \cite[Thm.~2]{burns1972note} states that a group $H$ is right-orderable if and only if any non-trivial finitely generated subgroup of $H$ admits a non-trivial homomorphism to some right-orderable group.
 Since $\mathbb{Z}$ is right-orderable (the usual order on $\mathbb{Z}$ is a right order), the Burns-Hale theorem implies that every locally indicable group is right-orderable.
 The combination of the theorems above gives that $\nicefrac{\F}{\ll w\gg}$ is right-orderable. \end{proof}